Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Introduction

+\cite{Aar18} showed that shadow tomography can be performed in a sample-efficient manner; using $\poly(n, \log M, \frac{1}{\eps})$ copies of an $n$-qubit state $\rho$, however, their scheme is not \emph{computationally efficient}, with time complexity $\Tilde{O}(M)$\footnote{As noted above, $M$ is exponential in the security parameter or in the number of qubits.}.
+In light of above, they posed the following as an open question: is \emph{hyperefficient} shadow tomography possible?
+That is, is it possible to perform shadow tomography with time complexity $\poly(n, \log M, \frac{1}{\eps})$?
+Note that in this case, we ask that the set of measurements $\{E_i\}_{i \in M}$ be implemented by a uniform quantum algorithm $E$ that on input $i, \tau$, applies the measurement $E_i$ to the state $\tau$.
+We will be given this quantum circuit $E$ as input and we are asked to output a quantum circuit $C$ such that $C(i)$ estimates $\Tr(E_i\rho)$ for all $i$.\footnote{Without these assumptions, even reading the descriptions of all measurements or outputting all the estimates would take $\Omega(M)$ time.}

+Previously, hyperefficient shadow tomography was ruled out only relative to quantum oracles \cite{Aar18, aaronson2007quantum, Kre21}, where we only get oracle access to the measurement circuit $E$.
+Through a generic attack on copy-protection schemes using shadow tomography given by \cite{Aar18, sattath2022uncloneable}, a corollary of our results is the impossibility of hyperefficient shadow tomography, answering the open question of \cite{Aar18}. \begin{corollary} Assuming post-quantum subexponentially secure indistinguishability obfuscation and LWE, there does not exist a hyperefficient shadow tomography algorithm. \end{corollary} \begin{corollary} Assuming post-quantum subexponentially secure one-way functions\footnote{Similar to before, we can achieve this result unconditionally if we do not insist on efficient oracles}, relative to an efficient \emph{classical} oracle, there cannot exist a hyperefficient shadow tomography algorithm. \end{corollary} We note that making computational assumptions is necessary, since, hyperefficient shadow tomography is possible given access to $\mathsf{PP}$ oracle.\footnote{We thank an anonymous reviewer for pointing out this remark.}

-An important contribution of our work is a novel technique to construct collusion-resistant copy-protection schemes which relies on using identity-based encryption.
-We use this technique in both of our constructions and we believe it to be of independent interest.
-Our technique could be considered an analogue of the technique of using digital signatures to construct collusion-resistant quantum money from single banknote schemes \cite{LAF09, FGH12, AC12}.
+\paragraph{Technical Contributions and Additional Results} An important contribution of our work is a novel technique to construct collusion-resistant copy-protection schemes which relies on using identity-based encryption (IBE).
+We use this technique in all of our constructions and we believe it to be of independent interest.
+Our technique could be considered an analogue of the technique of using digital signatures to construct full-fledged (i.e. collusion-resistant) quantum money from single banknote schemes \cite{LAF09, FGH12, AC12}.
+We also define and prove the security of new collusion-resistant \emph{monogamy-of-entanglement} games \cite{CLLZ21, CV22} for coset states to prove the security of our schemes.
+See \cref{sec:coset} for details.